-Fossil fuels currently account for 85% of Mexico’s energy supply.
-Oil is the largest source of primary energy at almost 50% largely due to high oil consumption in the transport sector.
-The role of oil in the power sector, however, has decreased over the last two decades due to a major shift to natural gas.
+Fossil fuels currently account for 85% of Mexico’s total energy supply.
+Oil is the largest source of primary energy at almost 50%, largely because of the high oil consumption in the transport sector.
+The role of oil in the power sector, however, has decreased over the past two decades due to a major shift to fossil gas.